Cultural influence of the September 11 attacks: Depictions of the World Trade Center

-After the September 11 attacks, a couple of movies and TV shows deleted scenes or episodes set within the World Trade Center.
+After the September 11 attacks, some movies and television shows deleted scenes or episodes set within the World Trade Center.
 For example, The Simpsons episode "The City of New York vs. Homer Simpson", which first aired in 1997, was removed from syndication after the attacks because a large portion of the episode took place at and inside World Trade Center.
-Songs that mentioned the World Trade Center were no longer aired on radio, and the release dates of some films, such as the 2002 films Sidewalks of New York; People I Know; and Spider-Man, were delayed so producers could remove scenes that included the World Trade Center.
-The 2001 film Kissing Jessica Stein, which was shown at the Toronto International Film Festival the day before the attacks, had to be modified before its general public release so the filmmakers could delete scenes that depicted the World Trade Center.
+Songs that mentioned the World Trade Center were no longer aired on radio, and the release dates of some films, such as the films Sidewalks of New York (2001), People I Know (2002), and Spider-Man (2002), were delayed so producers could remove scenes that included the World Trade Center.
+The film Kissing Jessica Stein (2001), which was shown at the Toronto International Film Festival the day before the attacks, had to be modified before its general public release so the filmmakers could delete scenes that depicted the World Trade Center.

 Other episodes and films mentioned the attacks directly, or depicted the World Trade Center in alternate contexts.
 The production of some family-oriented films was also sped up due to a large demand for that genre following the attacks.
 Demand for horror and action films decreased, but within a short time demand returned to normal.
 By the first anniversary of the attacks, over sixty "memorial films" had been created.
 Filmmakers were criticized for removing scenes related to the World Trade Center.
 Rita Kempley of The Washington Post said "if we erase the towers from our art, we erase it [sic] from our memories".
-Author Donald Langmead compared the phenomenon to the 1949 novel Nineteen Eighty-Four, where historic mentions of events are retroactively "rectified".
-Other filmmakers such as Michael Bay, who directed the 1998 film Armageddon, opposed retroactively removing references to the World Trade Center based on post-9/11 attitudes.
+Author Donald Langmead compared the phenomenon to the novel Nineteen Eighty-Four (1949), where historic mentions of events are retroactively "rectified".
+Other filmmakers such as Michael Bay, who directed the film Armageddon (1998), opposed retroactively removing references to the World Trade Center based on post-9/11 attitudes.

 Oliver Stone's film World Trade Center—the first movie that specifically examined the effects of the attacks on the World Trade Center, as contrasted with the effects elsewhere—was released in 2006.
 Several years after the attacks, works such as "The City of New York vs. Homer Simpson" were placed back in syndication.
 The National September 11 Museum has preserved many of the works that feature depictions of the original World Trade Center.
+Hip-Hop group The Coup’s fourth studio album, called Party Music, briefly stopped production after the attacks because it depicted them “blowing up” the Twin Towers.
+They would later change the cover art to a wine glass.